-ITEM 2.241 - Discharging and Loading of Barges with Liquid Bulk at Oil Docks (Formerly Item 668)
+ITEM 2.241 - Discharging and Loading of Barges with Liquid Bulk at Oil Docks

-- A. Simultaneous barge operations, by a single User only, are permitted when: - o Both barges are discharging; or - Both barges are loading; or - Discharging of one barge and loading of the other barge with crude oil or products exceeding a flashpoint of 105° Fahrenheit is occurring.
+- A. Simultaneous barge operations, by a single User only, are permitted when: - Both barges are discharging; or - Both barges are loading; or - Discharging of one barge and loading of the other barge with crude oil or products exceeding a flashpoint of 105° Fahrenheit is occurring.